Nigerian Islamist 'leader' claims killings in video

-MAIDUGURI, Nigeria (Reuters) - A man claiming to be the leader of Nigerian Islamist sect Boko Haram in a new video said the sect took responsibility for a highway ambush that killed scores of people last week in one of its deadliest attacks to date.
+MAIDUGURI, Nigeria, Sept 26 (Reuters) - A man claiming to be the leader of Nigerian Islamist sect Boko Haram in a new video said the sect took responsibility for a highway ambush that killed scores of people last week in one of its deadliest attacks to date.

 Nigeria’s military said last month that Boko Haram leader Abubakar Shekau may have died of gunshot wounds, weeks after a clash with soldiers, but past reports of his death have proved false and there has been no independent proof.